wraith13/web-media-player/README.template.md

 Playing a audio
 ![Audio](./screenshot/audio.png)

-Playing a video on an iPhone Air
+Playing a video on an iPhone Air (installed and running as a App)
 ![AC6](./screenshot/ac6.png)

 ## Options Available via URL Parameters